3 years fixed | Exclusive limited time offer

 Equitable Bank Home Equity Line of Credit (HELOC)

-Equitable Bank also offers a popular lending product known as a HELOC.
-A Home Equity Line of Credit is a revolving line of credit that lets you take out money against your home’s equity.
-HELOCs accrue interest only on money you spend, a lot like other revolving lines of credit, or credit cards.
+Equitable Bank also offers a popular lending product known as a Home Equity Line of Credit (HELOC).
+A HELOC is a revolving line of credit that lets you borrow against your home’s equity.
+HELOCs accrue interest only on money you spend, much like other revolving lines of credit or credit cards.
 Equitable Bank’s HELOC is similar to most conventional HELOCs, which are a common way to borrow against your home’s equity

-Equitable’s HELOC has several options for people looking to unlock equity in their residential property, such as combining the HELOC with your first mortgage, or applying for the Equitable Bank HELOC if you have an existing mortgage with them.
-You can also use funds from your Equitable Bank HELOC to pay out your existing mortgage if you already have one elsewhere.
+Equitable’s HELOC offers several options for people looking to unlock equity in their residential property.
+You can combine the HELOC with your first mortgage or apply for the Equitable Bank HELOC if you have an existing mortgage with them.
+You can also use your Equitable Bank HELOC funds to pay out your existing mortgage if you already have one elsewhere.

 Equitable Bank Mortgage Payment Increases